klaywittler/Robot-Parallel-Motion-Planning/README.md

 ### Parrallel Motion Planning on the GPU:

 Motion planning algorithms are meant to help an autonomous robot to find a sequence of valid configurations that moves it from the source to the desired destination.
 Due to the sequential nature of the task, many different sequential algorithms can successfully achieve this in various scenarios.
 One example of such an algorithm is [FMT*(Fast Marching Tree)](https://arxiv.org/pdf/1306.3532.pdf).
 Although FMT* works great for high dimensional state space, due to its sequential nature it is not able to be run on the GPU.
 For the algorithm to be able to be run on the GPU, we need to alter the algorithm to be able to run in parallel at some abstract level.
 This where [GMT* (Group Marching Tree)](https://arxiv.org/abs/1705.02403) paper comes into play.
-Brian Itcher et al proposed a variation to the FMT* that would allow it to run on the GPU.
+Brian Ichter et al proposed a variation to the FMT* that would allow it to run on the GPU.
 We implemented the algorithm on the GPU and tested our result on CARLA driving simulator.
 We will discuss the algorithm in more detail later in the read me!

 ### CARLA: